 Transferring degrees as an undergraduate student is fairly simple and common.
-However, transfer degrees student comes with an entirely different set of challenges for graduate students.
+However, transferring degrees as a doctoral student comes with its own set of challenges that should be considered.
 For one thing, graduate programs are far more specialized in distinct fields of study compared to bachelor’s degree programs.
-In addition, many doctoral programs do not accept transferred degree credits.
-In spite of these challenges, the following tips may help you successfully navigate the process of transferring graduate school programs.
+In addition, many doctoral degree programs do not accept transferred degree credits.

 Avoid “Safety” Options When Transferring Graduate School Programs